-The sulfur dioxide (SO2) monitoring network consists of 1 monitor (1 SLAMS) located in Fairfield.
-SO2 was not responsible for the air quality index on any day in 2007.
+The sulfur dioxide (SO_2) monitoring network consists of 1 monitor (1 SLAMS).
+SO2 was not responsible for the air quality index on any day in 2008.
 Refer to Graphs 5.5.4 and Table 5.5.4 for SO2 concentrations, which remained well below NAAQS thresholds for the three averaging periods (annual, 24-hour, and 3-hour).